 Pizza can be extremely high in sodium (salt), which can be dangerous for people with diabetes, who are more likely to struggle with high blood pressure (hypertension).

 For example, two slices (200 grams) of Pizza Hut’s cheese pizza contain 1,248 mg of sodium, which is more than half of the daily recommendation for one’s daily sodium limit of 2,300 mg.

-Most of the sodium in pizza comes from the dough and the cheese, so one way to cut the sodium in the pizza you love is to opt for thin crust, and make it dairy-free, choosing extra sauce and veggies instead of cheese on top instead.
+Most of the sodium in pizza comes from the dough and the cheese, so one way to cut the sodium in the pizza you love is to opt for a thin crust and make it dairy-free, choosing extra sauce and veggies instead of cheese on top instead.

 High in saturated fat